Cautions and Caveats About Taking Leaves: Part 1

 Pay and Benefits

-Faculty members on educational leave receive 80% of their regular salary.
+Faculty members on educational leave receive 80% of their regular salary and full benefits.

-Additional Monies Caveat: If faculty receive a grant, bursary, stipend, salary or other award which exceeds 20% of salary during the leave period, the Employer will reduce its contribution to the point where the total monies received by the faculty member equal the faculty member’s full-time salary.
+Additional Monies Caveat: If faculty receive a grant, bursary, stipend, salary or other award which exceeds 20% of salary during the leave period, the Employer will reduce its contribution to the point where the total monies received by the faculty member equal the faculty member’s full-time salary (14.08 (a)).

 Faculty Obligations to Employer